-Last year, student debt in the U.S. totaled $867 billion, and for the first time exceeded the total amount of credit card debt, according to the Federal Reserve Bank of New York.
+Last year, student debt in the U.S. surpassed $1 trillion, and for the first time exceeded the total amount of credit card debt, according to the Federal Reserve Bank of New York.
 At the same time, the default rate on student loans is rising: The Department of Education said last September that 8.8 percent of borrowers had defaulted in their first two years of repayment, up from 7 percent the previous year.

 President Obama recently outlined proposals for addressing the crisis of runaway college costs and burgeoning student loan debt – a phenomenon that is leading to what the Atlantic Monthly has dubbed “the hollowing-out of the American middle class.”
 Many young people say they feel their college loans are a like an albatross around their necks.